-Does hit by pitch count as an at bat?
+Does hit-by-pitch count as an at bat?

 A batter hit by a pitch is not credited with a hit or at bat, but is credited with a time on base and a plate appearance; therefore, being hit by a pitch does not increase or decrease a player's batting average but does increase his on-base percentage.